alanhwu/SaveStates/README.md

 that returns the contents of the webpage.
 Of note is the `Link` XML tag, which allows for redirects between pages using the aforementioned `/` file tree schema for organizing the webpages.

+### `databases/`
+Contains the databases---will contain separate files to store information about the user and about various games.

+### `start_db.js`
+This file contains the script necessary to locally host our databases at `localhost:3001`.
+It currently supports adding username--password combinations to `user_info.db`, as well as querying `games.db` for game titles.
+* TODO: Make game search functionality better
+* TODO: Once login/sign up screens are distinct, write one function to query `user_info.db` and one to append to it.

 ### `public/`
 As far as I can tell, this folder just contains resources that may be used by